 If you work globally it is better to cooperate with the payment service providers and direct card acquirers.

 Choose the fintech company that offers the local acquiring services in each region that you work in.
 Visa and Mastercard as main payment methods are sometimes just not enough.
 Asia has ‘Union Pay’, in Russia the payment card ‘Mir’.
 Each region has its own popular payment method and your provider must offer exactly the methods that will work for your business.

-The truth is, there is no single acquiring provider that works for all.
+The truth is, there is no single provider that works for all.
 There are so many variables, so the best payment service provider is the one that provides a tailor-made service.
-Tailored acquiring solutions ensure business stability, efficiency and could reduce business costs in the long run.
+Tailored solutions ensure business stability, efficiency and could reduce business costs in the long run.